kilpkonn/msc-thesis/main.typ

 In this thesis, our main objective was to implement a term search for the Rust programming language.
 We achieved it by implementing it as an addition to `rust-analyzer`, the official LSP server for Rust.

-First, we gave an overview of the Rust programming language to understand the context we were working in.
+First, we gave an overview of the Rust programming language to understand the context of our work.
 We are focusing on the type system and the borrow checking, as they are two fundamental concepts in Rust.

 After that, we gave an overview of term search and the tools for it.